alpenlabs/docs/docs/technical/bitcoin-bridge.md

       i.e. it is time-locked and the user can spend it by providing a signature.

-This transaction has some metadata attached to it, in the form of an `OP_RETURN` output, that can be up to 80 bytes long (according to bitcoin standardness policy), and is composed of the following data:
+This transaction has some metadata attached to it, in the form of an `OP_RETURN` output, that must be the **second** output of the transaction in order for the sequencer to be able to detect the transaction.
+The `OP_RETURN` output can be up to 80 bytes long (according to bitcoin standardness policy), and is composed of the following data:

 1. Magic bytes.